Dululu-xy/Dululu-xy/README.md

 I am a Graduate Student at China University of Petroleum (East China) , pursuing a Masters in Computer Science and technology.

 I’m currently working on Computer Vision, including:
-- Seismic Image Noise Attenuation and Super-Resolution
+- Seismic Image Noise Attenuation
 - Seismic Image Super-Resolution

 ### Languages